jrharmon/MockHttpServer/README.md

 ```

 You can return more than just strings as well.
 The following example manually sets the output to a stream.
 It is
-still just returning plain text, but the stream could be any array of bytes, such as an image or file.
+still just returning plain text, but the stream could have been any array of bytes, such as an image or file.

-Notice that it returns null, which tells MockServer to not set the output itself, as it is being taken care of.
+Notice that it has no return value, which tells MockServer to not set the output itself, as it is being taken care of.

 ``` C#
 var client = new RestClient("http://localhost:3333/");